kdave/btrfs-progs/Documentation/Status.rst

    * - :doc:`Subpage block size<Subpage>`
      - :statusmok:`mostly OK`
      - mostly OK
-     -
+     - Also see table below for more detailed compatibility.
    * - :doc:`Zoned mode<Zoned-mode>`
      - :statusmok:`mostly OK`
      - mostly OK
-     - there are known bugs, use only for testing
+     - Not yet feature complete but moderately stable, also see table below for more detailed compatibility.

 Please open an issue if: